If your service charge bill doesn’t look right – we’re here to help.

-- Your lease is the first place to look if you have concerns about the validity of your Service Charge bill.
-The lease document sets out the obligations of both the Landlord and Tenant, including how and what can be charged to you by the Landlord as Service Charges.
+- Your lease is the first place to look if you have concerns about the validity of your service charge bill.
+It sets out the obligations of both the Landlord and Tenant, including how and what can be charged to you by the Landlord as service charges.

 - As a Tenant, you have specific rights, such as the right to be consulted about any proposed works and charges if the proposed cost is more than £250 per item, per flat (or £100 per year if the work lasts longer than 12 months).
 There is a formal notice the Landlord must serve before major work is carried out.

 Contact our friendly, expert team today to receive our FREE comprehensive service charge guide for Tenants.
 It’s an easy read at just three pages long – but we’ve packed in everything you need to know.
 Request your free copy today by emailing firstname.lastname@example.org or call us today on 0207 631 4141 and one of our experts will be able to advise your best course of action going forward.

 Consider the validity of any demands for payment or consultation notices

 Help you establish the best course of action